bevsxyz/parallel-woamm/proposal/woa_proposal.md

 $$C = 2 \times rnd$$

-where the value of $a_1$ is a number decreased linearly from 2 to 0 during iteration, and $rnd$ is a random number within the interval.
+where the value of $a_1$ is a number decreased linearly from 2 to 0 during iteration and $rnd$ is a random number within the interval.

 #### Encircling the prey